pmean/build-website/text/07/QualitativeReview.md

 >
 > > *there is an underlying reality which can be studied*
 >
-> and that while research may not be able attain the \"truth\", it is
+> and that while research may not be able attain the "truth", it is
 > capable of representing the underlying reality.
 >
 > The difference between attaining truth and representing an underlying